italiangrid/storm/sysadmin-guide.md

 	  [~]# service network restart

-- Hosts participating to the StoRM-SE (FE, BE, GridHTTP and GridFTP hosts) must be configured with X.509 certificates signed by a trusted Certification Authority (CA).
-Usually the **hostcert.pem** and **hostkey.pem** certificates are located in the /etc/grid-security/ directory, and they must have permission 0644 and 0400 respectively:
+- Hosts participating to the StoRM-SE (FE, BE, GridHTTP and GridFTP hosts) service must be configured with X.509 certificates signed by a trusted Certification Authority (CA).
+Usually, the **hostcert.pem** and **hostkey.pem** certificates are located in the /etc/grid-security/ directory, and they must have permission 0644 and 0400 respectively:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**To check**: